CentaurusInfra/fornax/docs/fornax_test/830_release_testplan.md

 # Fornax End-to-End Test for 2021-8-30 Release

 This test suite verifies the features for 2021-8-30 release.
-Detaile explanation about these features are given in [design doc](https://github.com/CentaurusInfra/fornax/tree/main/docs/fornax-design/530_design.md).
+Detailed explanation about these features are given in [design doc](https://github.com/CentaurusInfra/fornax/tree/main/docs/fornax-design/530_design.md).

 The following tests assume four clusters, denoted as A,B,C and D, are created and configured for tests.
 A,B,C are kubernetes clusters created using kubeadm, while cluster D is an arktos cluster started by running script arktos-up.sh (https://github.com/CentaurusInfra/arktos/blob/master/hack/arktos-up.sh).
 These clusters are configured in a hierarchical topology, where Cluster B is an edge cluster to Cluster A, C edge to B, and D edge to C. Detailed instructions on how to configure the hierarchical connection among these clusters are given in the doc test_cluster_setup.md in the same directory as this doc.